martin-jewell-kisura/express-socket.io-session/README.md

 ## Overview

-After every socket connection, you'll have **socket.handshake.session**.
+After every socket connection, you'll have **socket.conn.request.session**.
 That is the same session object `req.session` you get in your route middleware when your app uses [express-session](https://www.npmjs.com/package/express-session).